 WHAT ELSE TO THINK ABOUT

 The HPV vaccine does not protect against all types of HPV that lead to cervical cancer.
-Girls and women should still receive regular screening (Pap tests) to look for any early signs of cervical cancer.
-See: Pap smear
+Girls and women should still receive regular screening (Pap smear) to look for early signs of cervical cancer.

 The HPV vaccine does not protect against other infections that can be spread during sexual contact.